stkr/web-safe/README.markdown

 The following code snipped used in a *.htaccess* file automatically redirects all requests to *http://[some-location]* to *https://[some-location]*:

-    # Automatically switch to https.
+    # Automatically switch to HTTPS.
     <IfModule mod_rewrite.c>
       RewriteEngine on
 	    RewriteCond  %{HTTPS} !=on